jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ##### Parameter Text Notation

 There are several ways to notate parameters in text code.
-First of all, the definition of the procedure in text code must contain a parameter list:
+First of all, the definition of the procedure in text code might contain a parameter list:

 ```
 Procedure Do Something ( Parameter 1 : Type A, Parameter 2 : Type B, Interface A )